 What Style Should I Choose?

 Ultimately, the style of your garage door will be a matter of your personal taste.
 For many homeowners, choosing the right style is the most difficult aspect of the garage door purchase.
 If necessary, your local garage door retailer can help you decide on a style that best suits the aesthetic of your home.

-In our experience, many older homes built in the first half of the 20th century and earlier tend to opt for carriage house or farmhouse style garage doors made of wood.
-Newer homes generally suit modern garage doors in the “contemporary” style which feature full view doors and glass elements.
+In our experience, many older homes built in the first half of the 20th century and earlier tend to opt for carriage houses or farmhouse-style garage doors made of wood.
+Newer homes generally suit modern garage doors in the “contemporary” style which features full-view doors and glass elements.